Tennessee NWR - Big Sandy Unit

 Site Description: The Big Sandy Unit of the Tennessee National Wildlife Refuge primarily consists of rolling uplands adjacent to the waters of Kentucky Lake.
 Most of the open upland areas (approximately 700 acres) are managed for waterfowl using a cooperative farming program where local farmers plant the fields in row crops and the rent is a portion of the crop that is left standing in the fields.
 The crops left for waterfowl usually are corn and winter wheat.
 Over half of this unit consists of waters of Kentucky Lake.
 A waterfowl management strategy that attracts a wide variety of waterfowl to this unit including several diving duck species, loons, and grebes is a seasonal closure of some bays to boats during the waterfowl migrations and wintering periods.
 A prominent feature on this unit is Pace Point.
 This area is located at the top of the Big Sandy Peninsula and overlooks the confluence of the Big Sandy River and the Tennessee River.

 Another important habitat on this unit is the upland deciduous forest that dominates the Big Sandy Peninsula.
 There are about 7,000 acres of mature forests in one contiguous block at this location.
 Many species of forest interior birds can be found utilizing this habitat.
 The forests of this area are actively managed using commercial thinning that is aimed at improving the nesting structure for several of these birds.
-Currently there is a research project underway to evaluate the impact of management activities that occurred in 2001 on the avian communities.

 Wildlife to Watch: This unit with its diverse habitats is a draw to virtually the whole range of bird groups.
-The mature upland deciduous forest attracts many Neotropical species and fields hold marsh and sparrow species, but it is the water that makes the area extra appealing.
+The mature upland deciduous forest attracts many Neotropical species and fields hold marsh and sparrow species, but the expansive views of the lakes and bays are the main draw to the area.
 Situated in a north/south direction at the confluence of the Big Sandy River and the Tennessee River (Kentucky Lake), the area geographical is a natural corridor for migrant and wintering water associated species.
-Loons, grebes, and coots gather by the hundreds, gulls flock by the thousands, and waterfowl are present by the tens of thousands of upwards of 25 species in a day.
-Shore and wading birds are attracted to the shallow areas and mudflats in moderate numbers.
-Raptors are numerous with nesting Ospreys along the river courses and Bald Eagles wintering in significant numbers.
-Though numbers do not warrant individual criteria status, the Least Tern, a Tennessee Endangered species, is occasionally observed in late summer as a migrant.
-Golden Eagle, a Tennessee Threatened species, is observed in the winter, with a least one bird wintering annually.
-At times they are seen in the winter roost site of the Bald Eagles.
+Loons, grebes, and coots gather by the hundreds, gulls flock by the thousands, and waterfowl are present by the tens of thousands with upwards of 25 species found in a day.

 NOTE: Please refer to refuge personnel about hunting seasons and public access dates.
 Access dates vary by site.